 So you've done a search with keywords connected with Boolean operators, perhaps limited your results or tried some advanced search techniques, and the database has given you a list of search results.
 What do you do now?

-You can narrow down search results by adding keywords, setting limiters like Scholarly Journals or Publication Date, or using some of the search filters on the left hand side of the page.
+You can narrow down search results by adding keywords, setting limiters like Scholarly Journals or Publication Date, or using the advanced search to set even more refined limits.

-One of the most important thing to keep in mind when you get a list of search results is that results are sorted by date, not by relevance.
+One of the most important thing to keep in mind when you get a list of search results is that results are sorted by relevance, not by date.

-This is different from Google search results - Google sorts results by relevance, popularity, and who has paid to get their site to the top of search results.
+This is similar to Google search results - Google sorts results by relevance, popularity, and who has paid to get their site to the top of search results.

-A "manageable" number of results will be different for everyone, but no more than 100 results is a good number - you'll have a lot of choices, but it won't take too long to go through your results, reading abstracts and setting aside articles that might work for you.
+A "manageable" number of results will be different for everyone, but no more than 1000 results is a good number - you'll have a lot of choices, but it won't take too long to go through your results, reading titles and abstracts and setting aside articles that might work for you.

-You don't have to sort your results by date, though.
-You can change the "Date Newest" menu and sort your results differently:
+You don't have to sort your results by relevance, though.
+You can change the "Relevance" menu and sort your results differently:

 "Date Oldest" will put the oldest results at the top of the list, with results getting more recent as you go through the list.

 Many people are more comfortable when results are sorted by "Relevance," which is closest to the way Google sorts results.
-In practice, the relevance sort in is not entirely accurate, so librarians recommend leaving the results sorted by date to see the most recent research published on a topic first.
+In practice, the relevance sort is not entirely accurate, so librarians recommend sorting by date to see the most recent research published on a topic first.

 So you searched the database, and ended up with a list of search results.
 Will every single source in that list be appropriate for your research?
 Probably not: just because a search result contains your keywords, doesn't automatically mean it'll be relevant to your topic.
 Scroll down for tips on evaluating search results.